fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

 I started with a very simple NN made of two convolutional layer and two fully connected layers.
 I had some good results but after few turns the car usually crashed and went out of the street.
-I did another couple of example ending with the NVIDIA model that gave me the best performances.
+I did another few more trials ending with the NVIDIA model that gave me the best performances.

-I prepared the dataset by recording two laps driven in opposite direction plus other "hard recoveries" and "bridge crossings".
-I then split the data ni training and validation set (20%).
+I prepared the dataset by recording two laps driven in opposite direction plus other "hard recoveries" and "bridge crossings" recordings.
+I then split the data among training and validation set (20%).

 In order to augment the data I tried to use python generators but then the model training was very slow!!
 For that reason I decided to train my model using all the resources I had and so I produced new images by flipping and by changing the brightness of the original images.
-Having the images already produced it usally takes me 5 to 10 minutes to train my model.
+Having the images already produced it usally takes me between 10 to 30 minutes to train the model.

-I tested different values for validation percentage, batch suze, epochs, learning rate, etc. I finally choosed the values that are implemented in the code.
+I tested different values for training parameters such as validation percentage, batch size, epochs, learning rate, dropout probability, etc. I finally choosed the values that are implemented in the code.

-I tested the RELU() and ELU() activation function and since I didn't obtain the expected improvement by using the ELU() I decided to use the RELU() function.
+I tested the RELU() and ELU() activation functions and since I didn't obtain the expected improvement by using the ELU() I decided to use the RELU() function.

-I also found a big improvement by cropping vertically the image, i.e. removing several pixels columns.
+I found a big improvement by cropping vertically the image, i.e. removing several pixels columns.
 In particular it improved upon some wierd behaviour such as turning continuously left and right of the car.

-Using a cropping2D layer I finally obtained an input shape of 66x200.
+In order to crop the input image I used a Cropping2D layer I finally obtained an input shape of 66x200.

 In order to avoid overfitting I used dropout layers with prob=0.3 applied to the fully connected layers and I use the early stopping callback in order to stop the training as soon as no improvement happened among two consecutive epochs.